timetre/markdown-cv/index.md

 ### Sport

-- Running, cycling, fitness, Handball and many more
+- Running, cycling, fitness, handball and many more
 - I used to be a crossfit trainer @Meetic

 ### Cooking